OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/getting_started_downloading.md

 * Downloading the source code
   - For advanced users who wish to view or modify the framework itself.

-Downloading the Visual Studio Extensions
+Downloading the Visual Studio Extensions {: #bookmark-vsextenstions}
 ----------------------------------------

 The Okra App Framework is available via a Visual Studio extension containing a number of templates based on the standard Windows Store items included with Visual Studio,